 Individual Shared Responsibility Provision – Exemptions: Claiming or Reporting

-The individual shared responsibility provision requires you and each member of your family to have basic health insurance coverage (also known as minimum essential coverage), qualify for an exemption, or make an individual shared responsibility payment when you file your federal income tax return.
+The individual shared responsibility provision of the Affordable Care Act requires you and each member of your family to have basic health insurance coverage (also known as minimum essential coverage), qualify for an exemption, or make an individual shared responsibility payment when you file your federal income tax return.
 If you are not required to file a tax return and don’t want to file a return, you do not need to file a return solely to report your coverage or to claim an exemption.
 Find out if you qualify for an exemption or must make a payment by using our interactive tool, Am I required to make an Individual Shared Responsibility Payment.

 You will claim or report coverage exemptions on Form 8965, Health Coverage Exemptions, and attach it to Form 1040, Form 1040A, or Form 1040EZ.
-These forms can all be filed electronically.
+You can file any of these forms electronically.
 For more information on Form 8965, see the instructions.
 For any month that you or your dependents do not have coverage or qualify for an exemption, you will have to make a shared responsibility payment.
 See our Individual Shared Responsibility Provision – Reporting and Calculating the Payment page for more information about the payment.

-How you get a coverage exemption depends on the type of exemption.
-You can obtain some exemptions only from the Marketplace while others may be claimed when you file your tax return.
-Some exemptions can be obtained from the Marketplace or claimed on your tax return.
+How you get coverage exemption depends on the type of exemption.
+You can obtain some exemptions only from the Marketplace while others you may claim when you file your tax return.
+You can obtain some exemptions from the Marketplace or by claiming them on your tax return.

-If you are granted a coverage exemption from the Marketplace, they will send you a notice with your unique Exemption Certificate Number or ECN.
+If the Marketplace grants your coverage exemption, they will send you a notice with your unique Exemption Certificate Number or ECN.
 Keep this notice with other important tax information.

-You will enter your ECN in Part I, Marketplace-Granted Coverage Exemptions for Individuals, of Form 8965 in column C.
+You will enter your ECN on Form 8965 in column C of Part I, Marketplace-Granted Coverage Exemptions for Individuals.

 If the Marketplace hasn’t processed your exemption application before you file your tax return, complete Part I of Form 8965 and enter “pending” in Column C for each person listed.
 If you claim the exemption on your return, you do not need an ECN from the Marketplace.